sschwartzman/newrelic-unix-plugin/README.md

   * [Click here for newrelic.json config details](#nrjson)
 4. OPTIONAL: Copy `config/plugin.json` from the OS-specific templates in `config` and configure that file.
   * [Click here for plugin.json config details](#pluginjson)
-5. Configure `pluginctl.sh` to have the correct paths to Java and your plugin location
+5. OPTIONAL: Configure `pluginctl.sh` to have the correct paths to Java and your plugin location
-  * Set `PLUGIN_JAVA_HOME` to location of Java on your server (up to but excluding the /bin directory)
+  * Set `PLUGIN_JAVA` to the location of Java on your server (including the "java" filename)
-  * Set `PLUGIN_PATH` to fully qualified location of the Unix Plugin
+  * Set `PLUGIN_PATH` to the location of the Unix Plugin
+6. Run `chmod +x pluginctl.sh` to make the startup script executable (if it isn't already)
-6. Run `./pluginctl.sh start` from command-line
+7. Run `./pluginctl.sh start` from command-line
-7. Check logs (in `logs` directory by default) for errors
+8. Check logs (in `logs` directory by default) for errors
-8. Login to New Relic UI and find your plugin instance
+9. Login to New Relic UI and find your plugin instance
   * In the New Relic UI, select "Plugins" from the top level accordion menu
   * Check for the "Unix" plugin in left-hand column.
 Click on it, your instance should appear in the list.